A Local's Favourite Caves in Iceland

 Inside Sönghellir cave at Kirkjubæjarklaustur

 At Kirkjubæjarklaustur in South Iceland, you will find another Sönghellir - Singing Cave.
 A relatively short hike will take you to the cave.
-This is the same hike as for Lake Systravatn marked in red, but further up the trail, it splits in two.
+This is the same hike as for Lake Systravatn, marked in red, but further up the trail, it splits into two.

 The path starts by Systrafoss waterfall and is an upward hike with a very narrow trail leading to Sönghellir.
 And, the view is the treetops above the village.

-The trail was slippery and I was holding onto grass and branches of trees, anything I could find, so I would not slide down the hill - onto the treetops below.
+The trail was slippery, and I was holding onto grass and tree branches, anything I could find, so I would not slide down the hill and onto the treetops below.

 Sönghellir cave Kirkjubæjarklaustur